hands-on-tech/hands-on-tech.github.io/_posts/2018-09-01-hello-world.markdown

 background: '/assets/hello-world/background.jpg'
 ---

-The goal of the first post is to validate the deployment process on GitHub pages using Jenkyll.
+The goal of the first post is to validate the deployment process on GitHub pages using Jekyll.

 Next post will be published soon! :smirk: